GeorgeThiselton/ShiftMusic/README.md

 <p>Aiming for an open source development environment gives the project the ability to function as a not-for-profit and direct the majority of revenue towards the artists.</p>

 <p>Project Shift is entirely about pushing the music industry to the best it can be.</p>

+<h4>ShiftMusic is built upon a fork from the amazing work of phanan and everyone who contributed to the koel platform, we are eternally grateful for your hard work and dedication.</h4>

 <h2>Q&A</h2>